 How to Take the Best Bumble Profile Pictures (2025 Guide)

-Bumble’s Official Guidelines for Profile Photos
+Bumble’s Official Rules for Profile Photos

-✅ Minimum Photo Requirements
+Minimum Photo Requirements

 📌 “Profiles must include photos that clearly show your face.
-We recommend a mix of headshots and full-body shots that reflect who you are.”
+We recommend a mix of headshots and full-body shots that reflect who you are.” — Bumble Guidelines

-📐 Recommended Photo Size and Ratio
+📐 Best Photo Size & Ratio

-• Mirror selfies (especially in the bathroom)
+• Mirror selfies (especially bathroom shots)

 • Shirtless gym selfies (unless at the beach or pool)